 Part of the Norfolk Local Offer for Learners with SEND

-Welcome to Eastgate Academy SEN Information Report.
+Welcome to Eastgate Academy SEN page.
+Please find our full SEN Information Report at the bottom of this page.
 It is part of the Norfolk Local Offer for learners with Special Educational Needs and Disabilities (SEND).
 All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing bodies’ or the proprietor’s, policy for pupils with SEND.
 The information published must be updated annually.
-The required information is set out in the draft SEN regulations which can be found here.
+The required information is set out in the SEN regulations which can be found here.

 At Eastgate Academy we are committed to working together with all members of our school community.
 This local offer has been produced with pupils, parents/carers, governors and members of staff.
 We welcome your feedback and future involvement in the review of our offer, so please contact us.
 The best people to contact this year are: